Wilford: Local amenities

-St Wilfrid's Church, Wilford features two community spaces: the Church Hall and the Benjamin Carter Hall, both adjoined, at the entrance to the Church Paddock.
+St Wilfrid's Church features two community spaces: the Church Hall and the Benjamin Carter Hall, both adjoined, at the entrance to the Church Paddock.
 The Carter Hall was built using proceeds left by Benjamin Carter.

-Across Wilford Toll Bridge is Victoria Embankment, which hosts the annual Riverside Festival, the War Memorial and park, and a children's play-area and large paddling pool.
+Across Wilford Toll Bridge is Victoria Embankment, which hosts the annual Riverside Festival; there is a War Memorial, a park and a children's play-area with a large paddling pool.

-Close by is the Gresham Sports Pavilion which includes an all-weather football pitch, and indoor changing facilities.
+Close by is the Gresham Sports Pavilion, which includes an all-weather football pitch and indoor changing facilities.

-On Wilford Lane is a large "Roko" gym.
-A twenty million pound development on the neighbouring former site of The Château Public House currently underway will include a Lidl store in addition to a smaller gym and Starbucks coffee shop.
+On Wilford Lane is a large Roko gym.
+A £20 million development on the neighbouring former site of the Château public house will include a Lidl supermarket, in addition to a smaller gym and Starbucks coffee shop.